geoffholden/GeoffHolden.com/content/resume.md

 	-	Researching and implementing new technology.
 	-	Responsible for the architecture and design of the technical environments (servers, storage, database, middleware, software, network and desktop) for the various developed and integrated applications.
 	-	Responsible for the management of the network, servers, and workstations.

 ---

+### Personal Projects {#personal}

+-	Android Apps

+    Developed and launched two apps on Google's Play store

+    -	[Food Diary](https://play.google.com/store/apps/details?id=com.geoffholden.android.fooddiary) --  a food tracking app with a 4.2 star rating and over 10,000 installs.
+	-	[Two Do](https://play.google.com/store/apps/details?id=com.geoffholden.two_do) -- a different take on a To Do app, recently launched.

+---